Course - Soil Modelling - BA8304

 Course content

-The course is given every second year, next time fall semester 2022.
-Finite element based computer codes for geotechnical analysis are today frequently used in design by consulting engineers.
-This course provides a background for development and application of soil models in such computer tools.
-This is done by focusing on soil behavior, elasto-plastic theory, hyperplasticity using thermodynamics, some material models and their parameters.
-In addition the course aims at providing a theoretical framework for understanding the mechanical behavior of soils.
-A short summary of relevant continuum mechanics is given in the first lectures followed by a detailed presentation of simple models based on Tresca and Coulomb.
-The main principles are discussed with emphasis on shear hardening in combination with dilatancy control.
-Further a model based on "Critical State Soil Mechanics" with volumetric hardening will be covered.
-The models will be evaluated partly by using a thermodynamic approach and compared to observed soil behavior from laboratory tests.
-An introduction to more advanced models is given together with a discussion of current research topics.
-Algorithms for implementation in computer codes are covered.
+The background for development and application of soil models in computer tools by focusing on soil behavior, elasto-plastic theory, hypoplasticity, hyperplasticity using thermodynamics, some material models and their parameters; the theoretical framework for understanding the mechanical behavior of soils; some continuum mechanics principles; simple models based on Tresca and Coulomb with emphasis on shear hardening in combination with dilatancy control.
+"Critical State Soil Mechanics" with volumetric hardening; evaluation of models partly by using a thermodynamic approach and comparison to observed soil behavior from laboratory tests; more advanced models together with a discussion of current research topics; algorithms for implementation in computer codes..

 Learning outcome